Copyright © Ministry of Health Singapore. All Rights Reserved.

-Caring for someone at the end of his or her life is a challenging experience.
-Here are some pointers to help caregivers along.
+A senior health issue is the challenges of giving care to someone at the end of his or her life.
+Here are some pointers to help caregivers in these situations, especially those who experience caregiver stress.

 One challenge that caregivers face is approaching their loved ones on the topic of death.